H.A.R.T.'s Open Door Policy

 I hope this will clear up some misconceptions that the public has about what HART really does.
 There is another question that I would like to address that goes hand in hand with how HART takes in animals.

 This question is whether HART is a No-Kill shelter.
 The answer is no, and I would like to explain the reason why.
-HART cannot be a no kill facility because it is an Open Admissions shelter and impound holding facility: therefore, we often receive animals for which euthanasia is the most appropriate and humane option.
+HART cannot be a no kill facility because it is an Open Door shelter and impound holding facility: therefore, we often receive animals for which euthanasia is the most appropriate and humane option.

 Another reason that HART has chosen to be an open admissions shelter is because there needs to be someplace for all these helpless animals to go.
 If a shelter only takes in the most desirable breeds, sizes, ages etc., who cares for the so called “misfits”?
 A No-Kill shelter has very limited intake, HART takes in an average of 3,000 annually.
 The adoption rate on dogs is excellent, but, unfortunately, this is not the case for cats.
 The cat overpopulation is an epidemic throughout the whole United States.

 HART strives to be a Low-Kill shelter and does everything possible to make this happen.
-HART does an excellent job with helping the animals in need.
+HART does an excellent job helping the animals in need.